mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

  Therefore:

    - Each layer jump is a matrix of weights: **new x (old + 1)**.
-   - Wach input is the sigmoid of a dot product between a **weight matrix row and previous layer outputs / activations**.
+   - Activations are the sigmoid of a dot product between a **weight matrix row and previous layer outputs / activations**.

 ![Neural network model](./pics/neural_network_model.png)